themidleeastern45/themidleeastern45/README.md

 - 👋 Hi, I’m @themidleeastern45
-- 👀 I’m interested in learning programming
+- 👀 I’m interested in
-- 🌱 I’m currently learning small coding in python
+- 🌱 I’m currently
-- 💞️ I’m looking to collaborate on small coding projects
+- 💞️ I’m looking to
 - 📫 How to reach me ...

 <!---